abhishekarya1/Hash-Define-myNotes/content/java/func.md

 We can use an optional `@FunctionalInterface` annotation that will give us a compiler error if the interface is not functional.

-An interface maybe empty but if it inherits a single abstract method, it is a functional interface.
-Also, remember that `default`, `static`, and `private` methods can't be `abstract`.
+**An interface maybe empty but if it inherits a single abstract method, it is a functional interface**.
+Also, remember that `default`, `static`, and `private` methods can't be `abstract` so they don't count when considering SAM rule.

 ### java.lang.Object Methods
-Since every class in Java extends `java.lang.Object` and it has our three well-known public methods - `toString`, `hashCode`, and `equals`.
-If an interface has these methods and it gets implemented then these methods will be availlable to the class since it inherits from `Object` class. **So these methods don't count in the SAM rule unless there is a conflict with Object class methods**, in that case its a compiler error.
+Since every class in Java extends `java.lang.Object` and it has our three well-known public methods - `toString()`, `hashCode()`, and `equals()`.
+If an interface has these methods and it gets implemented then these methods will be guaranteed availlable to the class since every class inherits from `Object` class. **So these methods don't count in the SAM rule unless there is a conflict with Object class methods**, in that case its a compiler error.

 [Recall](http://localhost:1313/java/more-oop/#interface) (pt. regarding Concrete Class)